F1LT3R/dotfiles/README.md

 ### Symlink Dotfiles

 ⚠️ WARNING!
-This may be a destructive action!
+This is a destructive action!

 All scripts in `~/bin` will be forably moved to `~/bin/old`.
+Symlinks will overwrite files when linking to this repository, Eg: `~/.bascrc`.

 ```bash
 # Clone this repo